 - IND X206

 - IND X204

-- ARH X057 or ARH X051: coursework in art history (Renaissance through contemporary) for three credit hours is required by the department and may also be used to meet a general education/liberal studies humanities requirement
+- ARH X057 or ARH X051: coursework in art history (Renaissance through contemporary) for three credit hours is required by the department and may also be used to meet a general education/liberal studies humanities requirement.

 The undergraduate degree program consists of seventy-seven semester hours of coursework in interior design.
-Students are required to participate in an internship for three credit hours prior to graduation.
+Students are also required to participate in an internship for three credit hours prior to graduation.
 Any exceptions must be submitted to the chair for review.

 Specific degree requirements include the following: